thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 * Another for the `application/eat+cwt` media type with the `eat_profile` parameter equal to `PSA_IOT_PROFILE_1`

+The Content-Formats should be allocated from the Expert review range (0-255).

 ### Registry Contents

 *  Media Type: `application/eat+cwt; eat_profile="tag:psacertified.org,2023:psa#tfm"`